Artifact managers host. Chainsaw decides.

-Cloudsmith, JFrog, Nexus, Verdaccio host packages and stop there.
-Chainsaw hosts your internal artifacts and enforces install-time policy on the npm, PyPI, Maven, Docker, and CI traffic that never hits a private registry.
+Chainsaw hosts your internal artifacts and enforces install-time policy on every npm, PyPI, Maven, Docker, and CI install routed through it.
+CI, endpoint, and network enforcement keep an install from quietly routing around that policy.
 Run alongside your existing registry, or replace it.

 Primary job